Monkey Island 2: LeChuck's Revenge: Plot

 Several months after the events of The Secret of Monkey Island, Guybrush Threepwood is on Scabb Island searching for the legendary treasure of "Big Whoop".
-He is robbed by Largo LeGrande, former first mate of the pirate LeChuck whose ghost Guybrush defeated in the previous game.
+He is robbed by Largo LaGrande, former first mate of the pirate LeChuck whose ghost Guybrush defeated in the previous game.
 Largo has imposed an embargo on the island, preventing anyone from leaving.
-Visiting the International House of Mojo in the island's swamp, Guybrush receives guidance from the Voodoo Lady who assisted him in his prior adventure.
-Through actions involving laundry and grave robbing, Guybrush collects the necessary materials for her to make a voodoo doll of Largo, which Guybrush uses against him.
-However, Guybrush makes the mistake of showing Largo LeChuck's still-living beard, which Largo steals and uses to resurrect LeChuck as a zombie.
+Visiting the International House of Mojo in the island's swamp, Guybrush receives guidance from the Voodoo Lady who assisted him in his first adventure.
+Through actions involving laundry collection and grave-robbing, Guybrush collects the necessary materials for her to make a voodoo doll of Largo, which Guybrush uses against him.
+However, Guybrush makes the mistake of showing Largo LeChuck's still-living beard, which Largo steals and uses to resurrect LeChuck as an undead zombie.

 From his island fortress, LeChuck swears revenge against Guybrush.
 The Voodoo Lady reveals that Big Whoop contains the secret to another world which will allow Guybrush to escape LeChuck forever.
 She gives Guybrush a book which says that the four pirates who discovered the treasure created a map to its location which they divided into four parts.
 One of the pirates was the grandfather of Guybrush's love interest, Elaine Marley, who has broken up with him.
 Guybrush charters a ship sailed by Captain Dread, and sets out to find the map pieces.